 JONATHAN M. BRODERICK

-Jonathan M. Broderick is a founding partner and Georgia lawyer at Broderick Law Group.
+Jonathan M. Broderick is Managing Partner, Founder and Georgia Lawyer at Broderick Law Group.
 He is a native Georgian.
 His desire to become a plaintiff’s Trial Attorney was sparked at the age of fifteen (15), when he was given his first opportunity to assist at a boutique law firm in Decatur, Georgia.
 Mr. Broderick maintained a position in that same firm until the completion of his Bachelor of Arts Degree in English at Morehouse in 2007.
 Following his time at Morehouse, Mr. Broderick gained employment as a Litigation Specialist.

 Motivated by his love and passion for the law, Broderick made the decision to attend law school.
 In 2011, he began his law school career at Cooley Law School in Lansing, Michigan.
 In 2014, armed with a solid foundation of the law and the love for the great state of Georgia, Mr. Broderick made the decision to return home, where he earned his Juris Doctorate degree, with honors, from Atlanta’s John Marshall Law School.

 Since being sworn into the Georgia Bar, Mr. Broderick has used his many years of “on-the-job” experience and relationships to develop a law brand that focuses on putting his clients first.
 His clients describe him as “knowledgeable, thoughtful, and results driven.”
 Mr. Broderick’s practice specialty areas include civil litigation and DUI.